Imperial Oil (TSE:IMO) Price Target Raised to C$38.00

-Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its target price increased by research analysts at National Bankshares from C$33.00 to C$38.00 in a research note issued to investors on Friday, BayStreet.CA reports.
-National Bankshares’ price target suggests a potential downside of 2.49% from the stock’s previous close.
+Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its price objective boosted by equities research analysts at National Bank Financial to C$38.00 in a report released on Friday, Stock Target Advisor reports.
+The firm presently has a “sector perform” rating on the stock.
+National Bank Financial’s price target indicates a potential downside of 2.34% from the stock’s previous close.

-A number of other equities research analysts also recently commented on IMO.
-Credit Suisse Group lifted their price objective on Imperial Oil to C$40.00 and gave the company a “neutral” rating in a research report on Tuesday, April 13th.
-TD Securities lifted their price objective on Imperial Oil from C$33.00 to C$39.00 and gave the company a “hold” rating in a research report on Thursday, May 6th.
-Bank of America lifted their price objective on Imperial Oil from C$28.00 to C$29.50 in a research report on Wednesday, February 24th.
-BMO Capital Markets boosted their price target on Imperial Oil from C$37.00 to C$40.00 and gave the company an “outperform” rating in a research report on Monday, May 3rd.
-Finally, National Bank Financial lowered their price target on Imperial Oil to C$33.00 and set a “sector perform” rating for the company in a research report on Thursday, April 15th.
-Fifteen research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus price target of C$35.03.
+A number of other brokerages have also weighed in on IMO.
+The Goldman Sachs Group lowered shares of Imperial Oil from a “buy” rating to a “neutral” rating and set a C$36.00 target price for the company. in a research report on Wednesday.
+Credit Suisse Group lifted their price objective on shares of Imperial Oil to C$40.00 and gave the company a “neutral” rating in a research note on Tuesday, April 13th.
+Bank of America increased their target price on Imperial Oil from C$28.00 to C$29.50 in a research report on Wednesday, February 24th.
+Raymond James reiterated a “market perform” rating and issued a C$34.00 price target on shares of Imperial Oil in a research report on Monday, May 3rd.
+Finally, National Bankshares increased their price objective on Imperial Oil from C$33.00 to C$38.00 in a report on Friday.
+Fifteen equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+Imperial Oil currently has a consensus rating of “Hold” and a consensus price target of C$35.28.

 Imperial Oil Limited explores for, produces, and sells crude oil and natural gas in Canada.
 It operates through three segments: Upstream, Downstream, and Chemical.
 The Upstream segment explores for and produces crude oil, natural gas, synthetic oil, and bitumen.
 As of December 31, 2020, this segment had 138 million oil-equivalent barrels of proved undeveloped reserves.